hyeongil2/hyeongil2/README.md

 ### Hello, I'm Hyeongil Hwang!
 Good day!

-I am interested in data science and data analyst)
+I am interested in data science and data analyst.
+I love game, exercising and communicating!

 If you want to contact me, please leave me a message!